 Suri and Jack base their claims on a long-running household panel survey undertaken between 2008 and 2014.
 The key estimate of long-run impact is calculated by comparing households that experienced a large increase in access to M-Pesa agents during this time period with households that did not.
 Suri and Jack claim that the hugely uplifting outcome they describe is generated due to the integration of poor households into the formal financial system.
 In their own words: 'basic financial services such as the ability to safely store, send, and transact money - taken for granted in most advanced economies, and which in the form of mobile money have reached millions of Kenyans at unprecedented speed over the past decade - appear to have the potential to directly boost economic well-being' (Suri and Jack 2016, 1292).
-This formalisation of financial activity supposedly leads to changes in financial behaviour - mainly increased financial resources from within their own network, which they can then use to leave unproductive subsistence agriculture and move into a range of informal microenterprise and self-employment ventures.
+This formalisation of financial activity supposedly leads to changes in financial behaviour - mainly increased financial resilience and savings.
+Crucially, M-Pesa clients have greater opportunity to access financial resources from within their own network, which they can then use to leave unproductive subsistence agriculture and move into a range of informal microenterprise and self-employment ventures.